cryptojunnkie/cryptojunnkie.github.io/README.md

 git push -u origin main

 …and you're done!
+# website to see the chart
-Fire up a browser and go to https://username.github.io.
+Fire up a browser and go to https://cryptojunnkie.github.io